emissary-ingress/emissary/docs/tutorials/projects.md

 ## Enabling the Project Controller

-The projects functionality depends on an in-cluster registry.
+The projects functionality depends on an in-cluster Docker registry.
 By default this registry is not included in the Ambassador manifests, and the project functionality is not enabled.
-If you have performed a manual install of ambassador, you can include this registry and enable the project controller by running the following command:
+If you have performed a manual install of Ambassador, you can include this registry and enable the project controller by running the following command:

 ```bash
 kubectl apply -f https://www.getambassador.io/yaml/projects.yaml
 ```

-If you use helm to install ambassador, you can get the equivalent by setting the `registry.create` option to true in your `values.yaml`
+If you use Helm to install Ambassador, you can get the equivalent by setting the `registry.create` option to true in your `values.yaml`
 file: